 On January 13, 2014, Pilot Gold released additional drilling results from Kinsley Mountain's Western Flank target, which show the target has intersected significant gold in drill holes spaced over a 500-metre trend that remains open to the north and south.
-Hole PK091CA, which returned 8.53 grams per tonne gold over 36.6 metres, is at the centre of the trend.
-Pilot Gold drilled approximately 14,200 metres in 58 holes in its 2013 Kinsley program with assays pending for 3 holes.
+Hole PK091CA, which returned 8.53 grams per tonne gold over 36.6 metres, is at the centre of the Western Flank trend.
+Pilot Gold drilled approximately 14,200 metres in 58 holes in its 2013 Kinsley program.